jeffreykegler/hoonlint/misc/whitespace.md

 This is never newline-terminated, and may be zero-length.

-If it is before a step of a sequence, a vertical gap may contain zero or more **inter-comments** followed by zero or more **pre-comments**.
+A vertical gap may contain zero or more **inter-comments** followed by zero or more **pre-comments**.
 Both inter-comments and pre-comments can contain any content,